North Korea hit with new sanctions over missile programme

 At least eight individuals and seven companies from North Korea have been sanctioned by South Korea on Friday morning for their alleged role in contributing to the North’s weapons programme, Seoul’s Ministry of Foreign Affairs said.

-The seven North Korean institutions “support illegal financial activities in North Korea” and handle “ship-to-ship transshipment of sanctioned goods”, the ministry statement said, adding that these firms have engaged in evading sanctions.
+The seven companies “support illegal financial activities in North Korea” and handle “ship-to-ship transshipment of sanctioned goods”, the ministry statement said, adding that these firms have engaged in evading sanctions.

-On Thursday, the US blacklisted three members of North Korea’s ruling Workers’ Party of Korea (WPK) — Jon Il Ho, Yu Jin and Kim Su Gil — for allegedly playing “major roles” in advancing Pyongyang’s weapons of mass destruction and ballistic missiles programme.

-“Treasury is taking action in close trilateral coordination with the Republic of Korea and Japan against officials who have had leading roles in the DPRK’s unlawful WMD and ballistic missile programs,” said Brian E Nelson, the under secretary of the treasury for terrorism and financial intelligence.

 Register for free to continue reading